Darkfrobozz/training_11_09/README.md

 Albin
 Interesting: Want to learn more about "proper tail calls" and why they ofter are not required in the language definition of multi-paradigm languages.

+Hampus - Student
+Interesting: I like how easy it is to create some truly Cursed C programs.